 “The website has got to be user-friendly, secure, and easy to navigate.”

 The work of Mitchell Lonas, Asheville is outstanding.
 When created the gallery thumbnail layout did serve well to deliver the content (may be due for a wee update).
 The website was built under the close direction from the artist.
 It is was very important to Mitchell that his artwork show well.
-As a web designer, it is critical for me to understand my clients aesthetics.
+As a web designer it is critical for me to understand my clients aesthetics.
 Especially when that website showcases the work of an artist, photographer, or designer.

-Mitchell first request was that his website should be, “user-friendly, and easy to get around.”
-Due to the heavy traffic that Mitchell’s website receives since his work was featured in The Twilight Series (2012) and Architectural Digest (2014).
+Mitchell first request was that his website should be, "user friendly, and easy to get around."
+Due the heavy traffic that Mitchell's website recieves since his work was featured in The Twilight Series (2012) and Architectural Digest (2014).
 As well as being the featured artists for numerous charity events.

 Getting to refine to the Unilever International Management Training Website was an excellent project of coding tricky.